 - Senate Advisory Committee on Diversity – serves as a forum for the exchange of ideas within the University in promoting diversity in various roles and activities; and identifies issues, projects, and proposals that would further a positive climate of diversity on the campus, enhance relations with diverse elements in the community, and promote appreciation of diversity in the wider community.

 - Senate Committee on Academic Freedom and Faculty Rights — investigates academic freedom complaints and grievances from faculty members with respect to the academic process of teaching, research, thinking and communication, and advises generally regarding academic freedom and freedom of expression.

 - Senate Consolidated Hearing Committee – hearing body for grievances and complaints brought against faculty members at the University of Utah or by faculty members asserting rights including appeals from retention, promotion and tenure decisions.

-- Senate Executive Committee – prepares the Senate’s agenda, refers matters to other committees for study, and initiates study on matters not assigned to other university committees, and acts on behalf of the Senate during recess periods.
+- Senate Executive Committee – prepares the Senate’s agenda, refers matters to other committees for study, initiates study on matters not assigned to other university committees, and acts on behalf of the Senate during recess periods.

 - Senate Faculty Review Standards Committee – reviews and approves department/college standards and procedures for reviews of faculty members, including retention/promotion/tenure reviews; and advises generally on related University Regulations.

-- Senate Personnel and Elections Committee – makes nominations for Senate committees and, if requested, for committees to be appointed by the university administration; reviews all standing committees periodically and recommends necessary changes.
+- Senate Personnel and Elections Committee – makes nominations of faculty representatives for Senate committees and, if requested, for committees to be appointed by the University administration; conducts Senate elections; reviews all standing committees periodically and recommends necessary changes.

-- Senate Advisory Committee on Student Course Feedback – develops a standardized “Student Course Feedback Instrument” and a standardized “Course Feedback Report,” and appropriate procedures and forms suitable for use in all credit-bearing courses at undergraduate and graduate levels, by all course-offering academic units.
+- Senate Advisory Committee on Student Course Feedback – develops, for Senate approval, a standardized “Student Course Feedback Instrument,” a standardized “Course Feedback Report,” and appropriate procedures and forms suitable for use in all credit-bearing courses at undergraduate and graduate levels, by all course-offering academic units.

-Members of the above committees are nominated by the Senate Personnel and Elections committee from among any faculty volunteers and deans’ nominees and are elected by the Senate.
-The Senate Executive Committee and Senate Personnel and Elections Committee are elected from sitting senators by the Senate.
+Faculty members of the above committees are generally nominated by the Senate Personnel and Elections committee from among any faculty volunteers and deans’ nominees and are elected by the Senate.
+Faculty members of the Senate Executive Committee and Senate Personnel and Elections Committee are elected from sitting senators by the Senate.
 Some of the committees have student representatives selected by ASUU, and ex officio administrative representatives selected by University administration.

 The Academic Senate usually meets the first Monday of each month at 3:00 p.m. during the academic year.
 These are open public meetings and the press is usually in attendance.
-The Executive Committee meets approximately two weeks before each Senate meeting to prepare the agenda.
-The Executive Committee meets monthly during the summer, when it is authorized to act on behalf of the Senate.
+The Executive Committee meets approximately two weeks before each Senate meeting to prepare the agenda, and also meets monthly during the summer, when it is authorized to act on behalf of the Senate.

 Each month the Senate is informed of appointments, resignations, retirements, and leaves of faculty and administrative officers, and is asked to give its consent to forwarding these items to the Board of Trustees.
 The university administration typically begins the substantive portion of each Senate meeting by delivering an oral report, followed by a report by the president of the Associated Students of the University of Utah.
 Thereafter items upon which the Senate has a right to decide or advise are presented as “Debate” items (or rarely as a “Notice of Intent” preview of an item for Debate at the following meeting).
 Matters of educational policy (e.g. approving a new major, or revising a Regulation of academic importance) are set for “Debate” and a vote.
-Many administrative policy changes (e.g. driving on sidewalks, animals on campus), and various routine reports on academic or non-academic matters are set as “Information & Recommendation” items presented to but not voted on by the Senate.
+Many non-academic administrative policy changes (e.g. driving on sidewalks, animals on campus), and various routine reports on academic or non-academic matters are set as “Information & Recommendation” items presented to but not voted on by the Senate.